Rahul-web-hub/React-Image-Search-App/README.md

 ## Credits

-- This project utilizes the [name of the API] API to fetch image data.
+- This project utilizes the unsplash API to fetch image data.
-- Icon made by [author name] from [www.flaticon.com](https://www.flaticon.com/) (if you have any custom icons or assets used in your project).
+-
 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).